 Figure 4: The tabbed panel of map graticule (gridline) controls.

-The third tab of controls allows you to specify whether and how any line or symbol overlays should should also be drawn overlaying the map.
-Line overlays will most likely be outlines of continents and/or political boundaries.
+The third controls tab allows you to specify whether and how any line or symbol overlays should should also be drawn overlaying the map.
+Line overlays will most likely be outlines of continents, rivers, and/or political boundaries.
 When you first start working with G.Projector, it will offer you seven choices of such outline overlays, including a mix of continental coastlines, national borders, and inland water bodies.
 These seven choices are "built-in" to the G.Projector application.

 Figure 5: The tabbed panel of map overlay controls.

 If you have opted to use a multipoint shapefile overlay as an overlay (see below regarding use of external overlay files), then the overlay symbol control will be enabled and you can use it to indicate how the points are marked on the map.

 The fourth controls tab allows you to specify that night-side shading be applied to the map, and if so, how dark that shading should be.
 The placement of the shadow is controlled by specifying the subsolar point, i.e., the point directly below the sun.
 All points more than 90° from that point will be in shadow.
 Note that Earth's obliquity is 23.44°, so setting a subsolar latitude greaterr than 23.44° or less than -23.44° would not be realistic.
 If you are using an input map that evidences the time of year, then there are further limitations on a realistic setting for the subsolar latitude.

 Figure 6: The tabbed panel of map night-side shading controls.